Abdolreza Shahlaei

-Abdolreza Shahlaei (عبدالرضا شهلایی) is an Iranian military officer who serves as the commander of the Yemen division of the Quds Force of the Islamic Revolutionary Guard Corps.
+Abdolreza Shahlaei (born c.
+1957; عبدالرضا شهلایی) is an Iranian military officer who serves as a high-ranking commander of the Quds Force of the Islamic Revolutionary Guard Corps.

 Designation as a terrorist by the US

 Shahlaei is classified by the US government as a terrorist for his funding of terror groups and his links to attacks on US troops in Iraq, including a 2007 raid that killed five US soldiers in Karbala.
 Other alleged attacks led by Shahlaei include a failed assassination attempt on the Saudi ambassador in Washington DC, Adel Al-Jubeir.
 As such, the US State Department has put a US$15 million bounty on Shahlaei, through the Rewards for Justice Program, for information leading to his whereabouts.

-Iran-Iraq War
+Iran–Iraq War

-He was one of the commanders of the Ramadan Base during the Iran-Iraq War, responsible for operations outside Iran, and after the fall of Saddam Hussein in 2003, he went to Iraq with Mohammad Jafari Sahraroudi to plan operations against U.S. and coalition forces.
+He was one of the commanders of the Ramadan Base during the Iran–Iraq War, responsible for operations outside Iran, and after the fall of Saddam Hussein in 2003, he went to Iraq with Mohammad Jafari Sahraroudi to plan operations against U.S. and coalition forces.
 No record of Abdolreza Shahlaei in the Ramadan Base has been published or made public, and even in the memoirs of the war commanders, the published materials about wartime operations, and the references to all the 57 different units of the IRGC in the war, Abdolreza Shahlaei's name does not appear.
 Even in Ali Khamenei's meetings with the commanders of the Revolutionary Guards, no photograph of him can be found.